 The HSBC business credit card offers a fee-free first year, and up to 56 days' interest-free credit.
 You can choose how to pay – full balance or minimum repayment — by Direct Debit each month.

 American Express offers business charge cards, which have no interest rate because you must pay off the outstanding balance in full each month.
 This is why there’s no pre-set spending limit.
 But no pre-set spending limit doesn’t mean you’ll have unlimited spending.
 With your use of the Card, your payment history, credit record, financial resources, and other factors, your purchasing power can adjust.
-The main downside of the Amex card is the annual fee of £125, which may cancel out the benefits of any rewards.
+The Amex Business Gold card has an annual fee of £125, which may cancel out the benefits of any rewards, however it is currently free for the first year.

 With so many business credit cards available, it can be tricky to know where to start when you’re comparing them.
 Cards can be designed to be used for particular purposes, like buying materials and stock or transferring balances.
 When you’re comparing business credit cards these are the key factors you should look into: